Entries categorised as: News

 Follow these links to view GPS Tracking from Day 6

 57 items of lost property shown in these photos and description list.
-Please claim before end of August - we plan to dispose/donate/recycle at the end of the month.
 The items are in Banchory, so we'd need you to cover the postage cost, unless they can be collected or delivery arranged.

 So that’s it – 40 years after the first Scottish 6 Days we end another successful event.
 Once again the weather gods were kind to us and much of the day’s competition was staged in bright sunshine.
 Light rain fell on the prizegiving!